Contact: Daryl Kimball, Executive Director, (202) 463-7280 x107

 President Jimmy Carter again sought to negotiate a comprehensive test ban treaty with Russia from 1977-1980, but that effort also fell short as U.S.-Soviet relations soured after Moscow's invasion of Afghanistan.

-Under intense pressure from people in the then-Soviet Republic of Kazakhstan who were outraged by the environmental and health effects of Soviet testing at the Semipalatinsk Test Site, leaders in Moscow were compelled to shut down the facility on August 29, 1991.
+Under intense pressure from people in the then-Soviet Republic of Kazakhstan who were outraged by the environmental and health effects of Soviet testing at the Semipalatinsk Test Site, leaders in Moscow are compelled to shut down the facility on August 29, 1991.
 A month later, on Oct.
 5, 1991, Soviet leader Mikhail Gorbachev announced a unilateral nuclear test moratorium.

 In response, later that year, legislation was introduced in the U.S. Congress for a reciprocal test moratorium.
 The legislation, which overcame opposition for the George H. W. Bush admistration, became law in 1992.
 It mandated a 9-month moratorium on nuclear weapon test explosions.
 In July 1993, President Bill Clinton decided to extend the U.S. test moratorium.